Tips for Preventing Dog Bites

 Roughly 4.5 million dog bites occur every year, and one in five of those will get infected, which could lead to serious health problems and even death.
 These statistics are particularly concerning given that dog bites increase in the warmer summer months, particularly for young children.

 To help keep you and your family safe this summer, our New Jersey dog bite lawyers have provided these safety tips to help prevent a dog bite or attack.
-However, if you are attacked by a dog, do not hesitate to contact Lynch Law Firm for a free, no obligation consultation to review your legal rights.
+However, if you are attacked by a dog, do not hesitate to contact Lynch Law Firm, PC for a free, no obligation consultation to review your legal rights.
 You may be entitled to file a personal injury claim for compensation for your injuries.

 Safety Tips for Interacting with Dogs